zhopkins/CS-5030_test_basics/README.md

 Verify in the command line if pytest runs all your unit tests or not

-Testing Javascript
+## Testing Javascript

 We will use jest framework to run all our javascrpt test cases.
+Please make sure you have node and npm working on your system;

+Installation guide for Windows is here : https://blog.teamtreehouse.com/installing-node-js-and-npm-on-windows Follow the installation guide before moving to the next step

 Step 1:
 `` cd path/to/test_javascript_directory ``